iilab/contentascode/README.md

 ## Notes

- - This site was built by reusing the [using the Hyde](https://github.com/poole/hyde) theme.
+ - This site was built with the [Hyde](https://github.com/poole/hyde) theme.
  - [Minor changes were made](https://github.com/poole/hyde/compare/master...iilab:master) such as:
    - adding the ```gems``` key/values
    - removing the ```relative_permalinks: true```